meeb/whoisit/README.md

 # Contributing

-All properly formatted and sensible pull requests, issues and comments are
+All properly formatted and sensible pull requests, issues and comments are welcome.